evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 0. Re-enable MS, XMS, and DWMS
 ++++++++++++++++++++++++++++++

-These are disabled due to a infrastructure change.
+These are disabled due to an infrastructure change.

 1. DSRG-MRPT2 Analytic Energy Gradients
 +++++++++++++++++++++++++++++++++++++++